-Y him, and with him, and in him, is to thee, O God the Father Almighty, in the unity of the Holy Spirit (Ghost)-
+Doxology and Elevation-Per Ipsum, et cum Ipso Y whom, and with whom, in the unity of the Holy Spirit (Ghost),

 ¶ The celebrant takes the Host with the thumb and forefinger of his right hand, and holds It directly above the chalice.
 Then taking the knob of the chalice with his left hand, he elevates both Gifts together, slowly and reverently to about the height of his shoulders or eyes-never higher.